Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/README.md

 * Only one Puyo skin available is `Aqua`, and
 * Only one in-game background theme available is `Pink`.

-This version supports most lower-end Samsung, LG, Motorola, Nokia S40v3/v4/v5/v6, and other phones with more than `32KB` of maximum heap size limit.
+This version supports most lower-end Samsung, LG, Motorola, Nokia S40v3/v4/v5/v6, and other phones with less than `8MB` of maximum heap size limit `(4MB for example)`.

 ## ![In-Game Controls](https://user-images.githubusercontent.com/117650736/204738418-261c9f07-673c-43cc-ba3a-2bb410b6df9c.png)
 * **Phone Keypad:**